Is Love Still Living in Seekonk? A recap of how one nonprofit is still spreading a message of love

 Rhode Island and Massachusetts Prides

+Please note there was a mistake on the date and time for North Attleborough's Pride Event.
+It has been corrected, so there won't be any confusion.
 With June less than a week away, organizations throughout Massachusetts and Rhode Island are deep in preparation for Pride 2026.
 From festivals, to parades, to Proms and more, the area is teeming with ways to celebrate.
 To make it easier for our readers, Options compiled these events into an easily referenced article.
-Have fun next month and happy pride!
-June 6th City of East Providence Pride Cost: Free Location: Flag Raising at City Hall Pa
+Have fun next

 Rae Loomis